ShakiraCasusi/ReRead-Website/README.md

 # ReRead Website

 A simple landing page for the ReRead project, designed as a foundation for further development.
-The project currently consists of a static HTML and CSS landing page, with clear comments for readability and future enhancements.
+The project now includes multiple pages and enhancements, as described below.

 ---